Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Introduction

 \paragraph{Advances in the Bregman setting} All the above-mentioned works are however limited to the standard proximal gradient setup, dubbed ``Euclidean setting'' as it is captured by the choice of \(\kernel=\j\) as the square Euclidean norm.
 Linesearch techniques can be directly extended to Bregman proximal gradient iterations \eqref{eq:BPG}, where they preserve the same advantages and limitations as in the Euclidean case.
 In contrast, generalizing other adaptive schemes to the Bregman setting proves significantly more challenging.
 To the best of our knowledge, the only successful extension in this direction is the \BaGRA{} method proposed in \cite{tam2023bregman}, which adapts the golden-ratio scheme of \cite{malitsky2020golden} to the Bregman context.
 Remarkably, similarly to its predecessor \cite{tam2023bregman} covers a class of hemivariational inequalities broader than composite minimization.
 On the other hand, it requires the Bregman kernel \(\kernel\) to be strongly convex, with the stepsize parameters explicitly dependent on the corresponding modulus of strong convexity.
-More importantly, this method derives its stepsizes from \emph{Euclidean} (Lipschitz) estimates, which are not aligned with the underlying Bregman geometry.
+More importantly, tailored to our setup this method addresses the \emph{unconstrained} minimization of \(f+g\) assuming that a solution exists within \(\dom\kernel\), and derives its stepsizes from \emph{Euclidean} (Lipschitz) estimates, which are not aligned with the underlying Bregman geometry.
 As we will demonstrate in our simulations, this results in conservative stepsize selections and, consequently, slower convergence in practice.

+Another notable exception is the very recent work \cite{malitsky2026entropic}, which focuses on the \emph{Boltzmann--Shannon entropy} as dgf \(\kernel\) and proposes an adaptive Bregman scheme for solving linear systems.
+In this setup, it generates very large stepsizes \`a la Polyak \cite{polyak1969minimization} which can significantly speedup convergence compared to a standard backtracking routine.
+With a minor modification, the scheme can also be applied to the minimization of Lipschitz-differentiable functions over the positive orthant, provided (a lower bound of) the optimal value is available.